Robert H. Gundry

 Robert Horton Gundry (born 1932) is an American scholar and retired professor of New Testament studies and Koine Greek.

 Life

 Gundry was born in 1932 to Norman C. and Lolita (née Hinshaw) Gundry.
 He is the older brother of Stanley N. Gundry.

 Gundry received B.A. and B.D. degrees from the Los Angeles Baptist College and Seminary in the 1950s, and in 1961 a Ph.D. from Manchester University, England, where he worked under F. F. Bruce.
 For 38 years, beginning in 1962, he taught at Westmont College in Santa Barbara, California.
 In 1997 the college installed Gundry in its first endowed faculty chair and soon afterwards established also the Robert H. Gundry Chair of Biblical Studies.
 Upon his retirement in 2000 the college made him professor emeritus and scholar-in-residence.
 He has been a frequent contributor to periodicals such as Books and Culture and Education and Culture.

+Students of Gundry who have made notable scholarly contributions in biblical studies and theology include: Gregory L. Bahnsen, Diana Butler Bass, Philip Clayton, Kathleen E. Corley, Stephen C. Daley, Gary W. Deddo, C. Rosalee Velloso Ewell, Judith M. Gundry, Dennis E. Johnson, Roy D. Kotansky, Brian Lugioyo, Jennifer Powell McNutt, J. Webb Mealy, William B. Nelson, Roger J. Newell, Benjamin E. Reynolds, Mark L. Strauss, James E. Taylor, and Kevin J. Vanhoozer.